Koolijab/TouchscreenPenControl/README.md

 4. Configure "setTouchscreen.bat"
       Go to Device-Manager.
 Under *"Human Interface Devices"*, search for *"Touchscreen"*.
-      Open the Properties of the Touchscreen and search for *"Devicepath"* under *"Details"*-Tab
-      The Devicepath should looke something like this: `"@HID\ELAN0732&COL01\5&242C8B19&1&0000"`.
+      Open the Properties of the Touchscreen and go to *Details -> Devicepath* The Devicepath should looke something like this: `"@HID\ELAN0732&COL01\5&242C8B19&1&0000"`.
       Copy this path and replace all such paths in *"SetTouchscreen.bat"* with your Touchscreen-path.